-build talent.
-For Kimberly-Clark to grow and prosper, we need to
+talent.
+For Kimberly-Clark to grow and prosper, we need to have the

-diverse and inclusive global organization that looks, thinks and
+inclusive global organization that looks, thinks and behaves like

 Kimberly-Clark values the unique and varied characteristics,